Heroin Detox

 Benefits of Detoxing from Heroin at Detox West Tennessee

 Additionally, we encourage peer support.
 Our group counseling services allow clients to support each other and keep one another accountable.
-Our detox facility in Memphis, Tennessee also offers holistic treatment options such as yoga and meditation to promote mindfulness and facilitate healthy coping mechanisms.
+Our detox facility located in the Memphis area also offers holistic treatment options such as yoga and meditation to promote mindfulness and facilitate healthy coping mechanisms.

 We offer medication-assisted treatment, which is very helpful for managing heroin cravings and withdrawal symptoms.
-Lastly, the aftercare programs provided by our Memphis heroin detox help clients find sober living options and support groups.
+Lastly, the aftercare programs provided help clients find sober living options and support groups.

 If you or a loved one is struggling with heroin addiction, the time to seek help is now.
 At Detox West Tennessee, we understand the challenges faced by those battling substance abuse issues and want nothing more than to guide you towards a fulfilling life of sobriety.
-Once you enter our heroin detox in Memphis, Tennessee, our experienced staff will monitor you throughout your stay to keep you as safe and comfortable as possible.
+Once you enter our heroin detox in the Memphis area, our experienced staff will monitor you throughout your stay to keep you as safe and comfortable as possible.

 We offer wound care for those who have injuries from heroin abuse, along with medications for treatment.
 When you have completed detox, you will be in a prime position to enter a higher level of clinical care.
 We also offer service to those near the Jonesboro, Arkansas and Collierville, Tennessee area.
 Contact us to get started on the road to recovery today.